Why

 Better Model Realty

-Discount Ink Jet Cartridges (told
+Discount Ink Jet Cartridges (told them no,

-again, they asked again, etc.)
+asked again, etc.)

-Texas Poker 777 (Yes, I already told
+Texas Poker 777 (Yes, I already told them no

-them no three times before.
+three times before.
 They won't stop writing.)

 Online Gambling 888